 Design ThinkingDesign thinking is a talent for applying design to solve non-design problems.
 For example, solving management problems with design.

 Systems ThinkingThe ability to considered the end-to-end impacts of designs.
-For example, a product designer who can consider the total impact of a design on the environment.
+For example, a product designer who can consider the total impact of a design on the environment. user interfaces.

 Customer ExperienceThe ability to consider the human experience in your designs.
 For example, a clothes dryer that glows a warm color when its work is complete as opposed to a clothes dryer that beeps loudly and incessantly when its done.